Keith Richards Biography, Career, Net Worth, And Other Interesting Facts

 He bumped into Jagger again at a train station, and they bonded over their love for blues music.
 They started hanging out, along with their friend Dick Taylor and joined a band called Little Boy Blue and the Blue Boys.
 That band didn’t last long, though, because they met Brian Jones and Ian Stewart, who were starting a new band called the Rolling Stones.

-By 1962, Richards had left art school to focus on music.
+By 1962, Keith Richards had left art school to focus on music.
 He moved in with Jagger and Jones in London.
 His parents split up around the same time, and he stayed close to his mom, not talking to his dad until 1982.

 When the Rolling Stones signed with Decca Records in 1963, their manager Andrew Loog Oldham decided to drop the “s” from Richards’s last name, thinking “Keith Richard” sounded more like a pop star.
 But in the late ’70s, Richards went back to using “Richards” with an “s” again.